 Vail is only about 2 hours out from Denver and it is a great stop if you want to make some headway after work, which will allow you to complete the drive the next day.

 Vail is one of the best-known ski resorts in the United States and attracts people from all over the country and further afield during the winter, but it's just as great a place to stop in the summer months as well.

 Enjoy the spectacular views over the Rocky Mountains, outdoor activities whatever time of year you come and best of all - Vail is right on the I-70 so you don't need to make a detour and add time to your overall journey.

-Hotels in Vail are generally pretty expensive but Sonnenalp is the hotel for those who want to get a rustic mountain experience at a decent price.
-You've got that special vibe of a family-run hotel and you'll be right in the middle of Vail which is perfect if you're only spending a short time on your stopover.
+Hotels in Vail are generally on the pricier side, but Sonnenalp is the hotel for those who want to get a rustic mountain experience without breaking the bank.
+You've got that special vibe of a family-run hotel and you'll be right in the middle of Vail, which is perfect if you're only spending a short time on your stopover.

 Things to see on a road trip from Denver to Las Vegas

 The best thing about this road trip from Denver to Las Vegas is that there are plenty of amazing places to stop on the way - you can stay over in different places on the way there and back and you can easily spend as long as 10 days or 2 weeks if you want to explore places en route.